ReidsGuides.com

 Frances, my partner, thought this was great fun because all she had to do was lean back against some cushions while I spent an hour laboriously pushing us in a big circuit around the island created by the Cherwell River’s braided streams just south of Magdalen Bridge (where we rented our punt for £12/$24; www.oxfordpunting.co.uk).

 I spent most of my time concentrating on keeping my balance and figuring out how not to get the pole stuck in the mucky river bottom every time I pushed off—the trick is to give it a half twist as you yank it out.
-(Many a novice punter has, in a panic, kept their stuck pole in a death grip and let it drag them right off the boat.)
+(Many a novice punter has, in a panic, kept their stuck pole in a death grip and let it drag them right off the boat.
+Though I never suffered an irrevocably stuck pole—or an inadvertent dip—I was glad to see there was a tiny wooden paddle in the boat should I find it necessary to go back and retrieve a mud-fast pole.)

-Frances, on the other hand, spent a lazy hour watching willow whips trace wavelets in the current, duck families waddle across Christ Church Meadows, couples stroll the towpaths, and the occasional white swan glide by.
+Frances, meanwhile, spent a lazy hour watching willow whips trace wavelets in the current, duck families waddle across Christ Church Meadows, couples stroll the towpaths, and the occasional white swan glide by.

 The Original Tea Party